 Earlier this month, Citizens For Valley Creek, a nonprofit environmental group, asked the city to halt construction on the city's sewer project after hiring a local wildlife biologist to survey the area for signs of the rusty patched bumblebee.

-The rusty patched bumblebee was once widespread along the East Coast, Midwest and parts of Canada, but have seen sharp population declines since the turn of the century, according to FWS.
+The bee was once widespread along the East Coast, Midwest and parts of Canada, but have seen sharp population declines since the turn of the century, according to FWS.

-The federal agency faulted habitat degradation caused development, disease and use of pesticides as factors.
+The federal agency development, disease and use of pesticides as factors for habitat degradation.

 Local wildlife biologist Christopher Smith, who Citizens for Valley Creek hired, determined the area in and around Afton’s downtown may be suitable rusty patched bumblebee habitats in an April 1 survey.

 “I recommend an additional vegetation assessment during the growing season to better assess habitat suitability,” Smith wrote in a report.
 He also recommended the city work with the FWS to conduct further surveys of the area.

 Afton City Administrator Ron Moorse said the agency didn’t indicate rusty patched bee habitats were present in the downtown area.

 “This specific site isn’t a particularly good habitat,” he said.
 “They don't have any problem with us moving forward with our construction.”